 As part of this process, you will be required to complete a questionnaire, which will determine if your child requires any additional support for SEN or additional medical needs.

-- The Admissions Administrator will then request a PIP (Pupil Information Profile) to be completed by the child’s current school.
+- The Admissions Administrator will then request an Education Overseas Supportability (EOS) Form is completed by the child’s current school.

-- Once this information is gathered, it will be passed onto Mrs Anna Vrahimi, Assistant Headteacher (SENCO & Inclusion).
-If there are any special educational needs or medical needs, then Mrs Vrahimi will contact your child’s school and decide what support your child may need, before an Educational Clearance can be granted.
+- If there are any special educational needs or medical needs, then Mr Stokoe will contact your child’s school and decide what support your child may need, before an Educational Clearance can be granted.

 - In some instances, we may require further advice whether a child’s needs can be met.
 In this instance, a MASO (MOD Assessment of Supportability Overseas) process will begin, which can take up to 8 weeks.
-The leaflet MASO Leaflet MOD Assessment of Supportability Overseas (MASO) – Information for Parents explains the process in detail.
+The leaflet DCYP_MASO_leaflet explains the process in detail.

 Nursery (Foundation Stage 1)